bsinger98/CyberGridSim/README.md

 `load_decerease_emergency_10`: Load and generation are decreased by 10\%.

+## Polish topology note

+`case3120sp_adjusted.raw`: The original topology cascades into failure.
+This topology is the original with 21 line limits doubled so the case does not fail.

 # Framework

 The current framework was written for a proprietary tool "SUGAR".
 I am currently porting the code so that it only interacts with test cases, so any solver can be used.